 Why is technology important?

 It’s easy to become overwhelmed by the sheer variety in the market, but the key is remembering what your business is trying to accomplish.
 Create a strategy and set goals – this will make it easier to identify features in tools that will be most beneficial to you.
-There are thousands of tools available, so make sure to create a list of the most beneficial services your business needs before you get started researching.
+Before researching tools, create a list of the most beneficial services your business needs.

-We hope this guide can point you in the right direction to find the technology that your marketing team requires.
+We hope this guide will help you find the technology that your digital marketing team requires.